-Self-Help: Is My Eating Normal?
+Is My Eating Normal?

 My eating trouble isn't that extreme.
 Why should I worry?

-Ask yourself; "What am I missing out on in my life while I spend so much time being obsessed about being thin?"
+Ask yourself, "What am I missing out on in life while I spend so much time obsessing about being thin?"
 Disordered eating can create an overwhelming and continuous battleground for individuals, their families, and friends.

-Maybe My Eating is More of a Problem than I Thought.
-What Should I Do?
+Maybe my eating is more of a problem than I thought.
+What should I do?